Product

 Use cards inside a Material when recall helps, without making them the whole system.

-Most spaced repetition tools start with a flashcard.
+Most spaced repetition tools start with a card.

 RepeatFlow starts with a Material.